signaldust/bunny-jit/README.md

 Instructions expect their parameter types to be correct.
 Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `assert`).
-The compiler should never fail with valid data, so we do not provide error reporting other than `assert`.
+The compiler should never fail with valid data unless bytecode size limit is exceeded (in which case we `throw bjit::too_many_ops` if compiled with exceptions; otherwise we `assert`), so we do not provide error reporting other than `assert` (lots of them).
 This is a conscious design decision, as error checking should be done at higher levels.

 The type system is very primitive though and mostly exists for the purpose of tracking which registers we can use to store values.
 In particular, anything